allegravia/tutorial-cytoscape/tutorials/cytoscape_get_started_and_load_networks.md

 - Automation:
   - Command line scripts
   - CyREST via R, Python, etc

+#### SIF format
+SIF is a simple interaction format consisting of three columns of data: source, interaction and target.
+To learn more about the SIF format, see the Cytoscape manual.

+Download galFiltered.sif.
+This sample file is also included with your Cytoscape installation, in the sampleData folder.
+Load the network via '''File → Import → Network from File....'''
+To see the whole network, select '''View → Fit Content'''.

 ## Loading networks and Tables
 - [Loading Network Tutorial](https://cytoscape.org/cytoscape-tutorials/protocols/loading-networks/#/)